textpattern/textpattern.github.io/administration/categories-panel.md

 The 'Category description' can be harnessed, for example, as meta data when you display an article category listing page.

 These fields exist for all four kinds of content (articles, images, files and links).
 However, the tags mentioned above (`<txp:category1 />`, `<txp:category2 />` and `<txp:category_list />`) are only for article categories.
 For images, files and links there are other tags or tag attributes.
-See the [tag section](http://docs.textpattern.io/tags) for further details.
+See the [Tag reference index](http://docs.textpattern.io/tags) for further details on tag usage.

 Once you have finished editng your category details, press 'Save' to store the changes and return to the main Categories administration panel.

 ## Delete one or more categories

-You can select one or more categories within a context list using the checkbox next to it, and with the widget at the bottom of each context list you can then **delete** the category/categories or **change parent**.
+You can select one or more categories within a context list using the checkbox next to it, and with the widget at the bottom of each context list you can then 'Delete' the category/categories or 'Change parent'.

 [Next: Comments panel](http://docs.textpattern.io/administration/comments-panel)